 - Use Lydia McGrew’s Hidden in Plain View to spice up your teaching.
 You’ll be blown away when you discover how amazingly interesting it is, how new it is to almost everyone — and how easy it is to teach.

 - Teach paradoxes.
 For example: How could John the Baptist be such an incredible model of humility, and still tell people he was the fulfillment of the great Isaiah 40 prophecy?
 Was that humble, too?
 (I’ll never forget the lesson I learned when I asked that question.)

 - Consider teaching more challenging sermons once in a while.
-You know you can’t meet everyone’s needs in a sermon; you’ve been meeting the needs of those who want a less challenging message all this time; now you can meet some other people’s needs for these occasional mornings.
+You know you can’t meet everyone’s needs in a sermon, so perhaps you’ve been meeting the needs of those who want a less challenging message all this time.
+But maybe two to three times a year you can devote a Sunday to aiming higher.

 - Prepare two sermons.
 If a church can have a traditional and a contemporary service, why can’t it have an introductory sermon and a more advanced one, in two different services?

 - Think outside the sermon box — and outside yourself, too.
-Open up other opportunities for people to learn from (and teach) one another in greater depth.
+Open up other opportunities, elsewhere in your church’s calendar and teaching schedule, for other teachers to go deeper.
 But don’t leave them out in the cold!
-Talk it up during your sermon once in a while.
+Support their ministry.
+Talk those teachings up during your sermon once in a while.

 - Take the big risk!
 (I’ve said this “has the potential to get a pastor fired for following Jesus’ example.”)
 Do what Jesus did, and leave some big questions unanswered at the end of your sermon.
 Then (as Jesus also did, see Matthew 13), offer a follow-up session for the really interested disciples to come find out more.